 The water heater expansion tank serves as an overflow receptacle by absorbing excess water volume that occurs when water is heated, as well as absorbing fluctuations in the incoming water supply pressure.
 Since water expands when it is heated due to thermal expansion, the water heater creates extra water volume every time it heats water.
-It's estimated, for example, that the cold water in a standard 50-gallon water heater expands to 52 gallons when heated to 120 F. This extra water volume can create excess pressure in the plumbing system, and if the increased pressure is enough it may, over time, cause damage to the water heater, plumbing fixtures and the water pipes themselves.
+It's estimated, for example, that the cold water in a standard 50-gallon water heater expands to 52 gallons when heated to 120 degrees Fahrenheit.
+This extra water volume can create excess pressure in the plumbing system, and if the increased pressure is enough it may over time cause damage to the water heater, plumbing fixtures and the water pipes themselves.

 Closed Water Supply Systems

 In an open system where expanding water can push back into the city water supply, there is rarely any problem.
-However, many homes have a closed water supply system, which is a water system equipped with a one-way valve such as a backflow valve, check valve or pressure-reducing valve.
-In a closed system, this extra water pressure from thermal expansion can cause the most damage because the extra water pressure cannot push back into the city water supply and therefore has nowhere to go.
+However, many homes have a closed water supply system that is equipped with a one-way valve such as a backflow valve, check valve, or pressure-reducing valve.
+In a closed system, this extra water pressure from thermal expansion is most likely to cause damage because the extra water pressure cannot push back into the city water supply and therefore has nowhere to go.

 Most cities require that residential closed plumbing systems be equipped with expansion tanks.
 If you have some form of backflow preventer installed on the main water line, you may be required by law to also have a water heater expansion tank installed.
 Check the local building code or call the building and safety department to find out.